-The shoulder is a ball and socket joint with exceptional range of motion – in fact, it is the most flexible joint in our bodies.
+The shoulder is a ball and socket joint with an exceptional range of motion – in fact, it is the most flexible joint in our bodies.
 However, with that flexibility comes the potential for injury.
 Shoulder injuries can range from very mild in the case of minor tendinitis or bursitis to severe cases requiring surgery – like rotator cuff tears, fractures or degeneration due to arthritis.

 However, longer-term, if the pain and disability remain, surgery may be the best option.
 Many procedures can be performed in a minimally invasive or arthroscopic manner.
-A consultation with a qualified orthopedic surgeon is the next step to understand your treatment options.
+A consultation with a qualified orthopedic surgeon is the next step to understanding your treatment options.
 Visit the links below to learn more about common conditions and treatments for shoulder injury and degeneration:

 - Shoulder Pain